Golhun/alx-higher_level_programming/0x05-python-exceptions/README.md

 ## Overview

-This folder contains resources and examples related to Python exception handling.
+This directory contains resources and examples related to Python exception handling.
 Exception handling is a crucial aspect of writing robust and reliable Python code.
 It allows developers to gracefully manage unexpected situations and errors that may occur during the execution of a program.

 ## Contents